 “Jeannie”, a 4-year-old girl, was invited to a friend’s birthday party.
 The friend’s parents rented one of the “bouncy-house” things that kids love so much.

-Thereafter, the many kids at the party were playing on the bouncy house, with no supervision at all.
-Things got out of control and Jeannie ends up with a serious injury.
+Thereafter, the kids at the party were playing in and on the bouncy house, with no adult supervision at all.
+Things got out of control and Jeannie ended up with a serious injury.

-Jeannie’s parents consulted with Zachar Law Firm, which then began an investigation.
+Jeannie’s parents consulted with Zachar Law Firm, which began investigating.
 The facts revealed that there had been zero supervision at the party and that this incident should never have been allowed to occur.

-A claim was made to the home insurance for the homeowners.
+A claim was made to the homeowners insurance of the friend’s parents.
 After all information was presented, the case settled favorably for Jeannie and her parents.

 Success Story Winter 2019